Privacy Notice

 We keep records relating to your registration and payment for 6 years for financial, audit and statistical purposes.
 We will also continue to keep your data for communication purposes until you have indicated that you no longer wish to receive this communication.

-The IMC 2023 online event platform, including recordings of all sessions and chat records, will remain available for attendees to access until 31 August 2023.
+The IMC 2024 online event platform, including recordings of all sessions and chat records, will remain available for attendees to access until 31 August 2024.
 After this date the system will only be accessible to IMC staff for administrative purposes.
-All data will be automatically deleted on or before 1 July 2024.
+All data will be deleted on or before 1 July 2025.

-Chat messages and history in the online event platform will be accessible to all registered delegates until 31 August 2023 and, after this date, only be accessible to IMC staff for administrative purposes.
-All platform data will be automatically deleted on or before 1 July 2024.
+Chat messages and history in the online event platform will be accessible to all registered delegates until 31 August 2024 and, after this date, only be accessible to IMC staff for administrative purposes.
+All platform data will be deleted on or before 1 July 2025.

 At any time, you can get in touch to ask us to remove your personal data, including recordings, from our system, or to stop contacting you for marketing purposes.
 Please note that even if you ask us not to contact you or to retain your personal data, we will still need to keep a minimal amount of information so we can keep a record that you have asked us not to contact you.